 Beginning in 1929 with the salesman sample of the Glascock cooler, Coca-Cola provided its salesmen with scaled-down (but exact) versions of their coolers for demonstration purposes.
-These early Glascock cooler salesman samples were not produced in large numbers and not widely used or promoted at the time.
-Because of this they are very difficult to find today and considered rare.
+The Glascock was the first standardized cooler for Coca-Cola, and didn't see wide distribution since not all bottlers had yet made the decision to sell coolers.
+Because of this, these early Glascock salesman sample coolers were produced in a small quantity and they were not widely used or strongly promoted at the time.
+This makes them rare and very difficult to find today.

 An example of the 1939 prize booklet for the Cooler Contest.
 The booklet contained items that the salesman could purchase with their prize money.